-The purpose of this Title is to establish regulations pertaining to development which protect designated critical areas, as defined by the Washington State Growth Management Act (GMA) (RCW 36.70A).
+The purpose of this Title is to establish regulations using the best available science -pertaining to development which protect designated critical areas, as defined by the Washington State Growth Management Act (GMA) (RCW 36.70A).
 The GMA requires the use of "best available science," also as defined in that law, to establish local regulations which protect critical areas.
-GMA-designated critical areas, all of which are present in Kittitas County, include: Critical aquifer recharge areas, fish and wildlife habitat conservation areas, frequently flooded areas, geologically hazardous areas, and wetlands.
+GMA-dDesignated critical areas, all of which are present in Kittitas County, include: Critical aquifer recharge areas, fish and wildlife habitat conservation areas, frequently flooded areas, geologically hazardous areas, and wetlands, constitute Kittitas County's critical areas.
+These areas are of special concern to the people of Kittitas County and the State of Washington because they are environmentally sensitive lands or potentially hazardous areas.
 The regulations of this Title are intended to:

-- 1. Prevent degradation of critical areas; - 2.
-Conserve, protect, and; where feasible, restore critical areas and their functions and values; - 3.
+- 1. Prevent degradation of critical areas (excepting geologically hazardous areas); - 2.
+Conserve, protect, and; where feasible, restore critical areas and their functions and values (excepting geologically hazardous areas); - 3.
 Protect unique, fragile and/or valuable elements of the environment, including ground and surface waters, anadromous fish species, and other fish and wildlife and their habitats; - 4.
-Protect the public health, safety, and general welfare from hazards associated with critical areas; - 5.
-Further the goals and objectives of the Kittitas County Comprehensive Plan and all of its elements; - 6.
-Implement the goals and requirements of the Washington Growth Management Act (RCW Chapter 36.70A); - 7.
+Protect the public health, safety, and general welfare from hazards associated with critical areas: - 5.
+Further the goals and objectives of the Kittitas County Comprehensive Plan and all of its elements: - Implement the goals and requirements of the Washington Growth Management Act (RCW Chapter 36.70A); - 7.
 Allow for reasonable use of all properties in Kittitas County.